-The Help d each of these choices and how to activate the autoformats.
-Some common unwanted or unexpected formatting changes inclu
+The Help describes each of these choices and how to activate the autoformats.
+Some common unwanted or unexpected formatting changes include:

 - Horizontal lines.
-If you type three or more hyphens (---), un (\\\) or equal signs (===) on a line and then press Enter the paragraph is replaced by a horizontal line as wi as the page.
-The line is ac the lower bor of the preceding paragraph. - Bulleted and numbered lists.
-A bulleted list is created when you type a hyphen

-(-), asterisk (\), or plus sign (+), followed by a space or tab at the beginning of a paragraph.
+If you type three or more hyphens (---), underscores () or equal signs (===) on a line and then press Enter the paragraph is replaced by a horizontal line as wide as the page.
+The line is actually the lower border of the preceding paragraph. - Bulleted and numbered lists.
+A bulleted list is created when you type a hyphen (-), asterisk (), or plus sign (+), followed by a space or tab at the beginning of a paragraph.
 A numbered list is created when you type a number followed by a period (.), followed by a space or tab at the beginning of a paragraph.
 Automatic numbering is only applied to paragraphs formatted with the Default, Text body or Text body indent paragraph styles.

-Tim If you notice unexpected formatting changes occurring in your Тір document, this is the first place to look for the cause.
+T !
+If you notice unexpected formatting changes occurring in your пр document, this is the first place to look for the cause.

-To automatically format the file according to the options you have set, choose Format > AutoCorrect and select or d the items on the submenu.
+To automatically format the file according to the options you have set, choose Format > AutoCorrect and select or deselect the items on the submenu.